aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 <ul>
 <li>
 <p>Library code can be imported and called without it getting access to any pre-existing state,
 except that given to it explicitly.
-There is no &quot;ambient authority&quot; available to the library.</p>
+There is no "ambient authority" available to the library.</p>
 </li>
 <li>
 <p>A function's side-effects are bounded by its arguments.